cetic/fadi/INSTALL.md

 2. on a generic Kubernetes cluster
 3. on Google Kubernetes Engine (GKE)

-The last section describes how to automate the deployment using Gitlab-CI.
+The last sections describes how to automate the deployment using Gitlab-CI.

 Once FADI is installed, head to the [user guide](USERGUIDE.md)